EddieHubCommunity/support/discord-readme.md

 -> #standup: everyday of code, give us your standup updates!
 What you did yesterday,what you plan to do today and any blockers?

--> #healthfitness: health and fitness caus you want to get those bizeps
+-> #healthfitness: health and fitness because you want to get those biceps

 -> #opensource: discussing interesting open source news and information, that may or may not be related to EddieHubCommunity